phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/ini_settings.rst

 The master value cannot change.
 If during a request, the user wants to change the configuration, f.e using ``ini_set()``, and if he's allowed to, then the changed value will be the **"local value"** , that is the current value for the current request.
-The engine will automaticaly restore the local value to the master value at the end of the request, thus reseting it and forgetting about request-live changes.
+The engine will automatically restore the local value to the master value at the end of the request, thus resetting it and forgetting about request-live changes.

 ``ini_get()`` reads the current request-bound local value, whereas ``get_cfg_var()`` will read the master value whatever happens.